The Last Ringbearer: Plot

-Haladdin goes into self-imposed exile and Tzerlag's descendants pass on the story orally, although the historical record officially contains Aragorn's version of events.
-Although despised by the Gondorian aristocracy, Aragorn finds favour with the people as his policies result in an "economic miracle" and after his death, childless, the throne reverts to the "rightful" king Faramir.
-The Elves end their occupation of Mordor and eventually leave Middle-Earth, which enters the industrial age.
+Haladdin goes into self-imposed exile and Tzerlag's descendants pass on the story orally, but the official record contains Aragorn's version of events.
+Despised by the Gondorian aristocracy, Aragorn finds favour with the people, as his policies result in an "economic miracle".
+After his death, childless, the throne reverts to the "rightful" king, Faramir.
+The Elves end their occupation of Mordor and leave Middle-Earth, which enters the industrial age.

-Publication status
+Publication

+The book was first published by ACT of Moscow in Russian in 1999.
+It was reprinted in Russian by Folio of Kharkov in 2002, and by the print on demand publisher CreateSpace in 2015.